korakoss/minicompiler/NOTES.md

 Or maybe some of them will be desirable anyway (eg. debugging functionalities like printing and improved panics; potentially even comments).

+# Action plan (XII.13.)

+We are working on *functions*.
+We have to finish parsing, then move on to compiling.

+## Parsing

+- parsing func calls in expressions
+    - how do we check func call correctness?
+        - should we just leave that for later (when typechecking)?
+    - DECISION: for now, the plan is: user must implement function calls before the main stuff
+        - later version: I think we should have a main() entry point
+- we need to keep track of variables or something in the frame
+- **NOTE:** for now, all of the above was solved by instead distinguishing funccalls by the ( after them

+- make scripts that show tokens, then AST, then assembly, then run

+## Compiling
+(...)

 # v1 plans